dariomrk/Really-simple-password-generator/README.md

 # Really simple password generator
 A really *friggin'* simple password generator.
+You can use the latest version [here](https://dariomrk.github.io/Really-simple-password-generator/).

 **Built on top of these awesome technologies:**
 - `React`